11 Tips to improve your credit score for a mortgage

 8. Close any unused accounts

 Closing any unused bank accounts can help improve your credit score.
-And if you have multiple credit cards, you should look at consolidating the debt into just one.
+And if you have multiple credit cards, consider consolidating the debt into just one.
 Take a look at interest-free balance transfer credit cards, which allow you to move debt from cards that charge interest onto one that don’t (but beware costly transfer fees).

 9. Be careful about applying for credit